Jack-Works/bayesian-conspiracy/source/_posts/2021/Write-library-for-any-ECMAScript-environment.md

 ## What thing I can't use?

-Did you know that `setTimeout`, `console.log`, and many things you familiar with are not part of ECMAScript specification but belong to the host (Node, Web, ...)?
+Did you know that `setTimeout`, `console.log`, and many things you are familiar with are not part of ECMAScript specification but belong to the host (Node, Web, ...)?
 This means if an ECMAScript environment chooses not to implement it, it is still not violating the specification.

 For example, you cannot use `setTimeout` in a [Worklet](https://developer.mozilla.org/en-US/docs/Web/API/Worklet).